-Cataracts are when the lens of the eye becomes cloudy, resulting in blurry vision.
+Cataracts happen when the lens of the eye becomes cloudy, resulting in blurry vision.
 This condition worsens with age, and can be very uncomfortable.
-There is surgery available, but since Original Medicare does not cover most general eye care, many wonder does Medicare cover cataract surgery?
+There is surgery available, but since Original Medicare does not cover most general eye care, many wonder if Medicare covers cataract surgery.

 Does Medicare Cover Cataract Surgery?

 Original Medicare does cover cataract surgery.
 However, your doctor may recommend you get services that Medicare does not cover or that you get services more frequently than what Medicare covers.
 If this is the case, you may be required to pay part or all of the costs.

 How Much Does Cataract Surgery Cost?